El

 Thursday, 21 September 2006

 For the redesign of Kivio, Tina and me set up a user survey to learn more what people do with diagramming applications, what types of diagrams they create and what features they really need.
-Read More
+The results of the survey are important in several ways: Read More

 KDE Dialog Layout II